Xuli2317/DSI202/README.md

 # DSI202
-basic Django project for finding a room around TU
+basic Django project for finding a room